 One hostage still hospitalized after deadly Louisiana bank standoff

-NEW ORLEANS (Reuters) - A woman remained hospitalized in critical condition on Wednesday after being held hostage and shot by a gunman in a 12-hour standoff at a rural Louisiana bank, which left another hostage and the gunman dead.
+NEW ORLEANS (Reuters) - A woman remained hospitalized on Wednesday after being held hostage and shot by a gunman in a 12-hour standoff at a rural Louisiana bank that ended when police stormed in, killing the gunman.

-"He was angry and he wanted to kill hostages," Paxton said.
-The gunman initially took three bank employees hostage but released one woman after several hours.
+"He was angry and he wanted to kill hostages," Paxton said of the gunman, who initially took three bank employees hostage but released one woman after several hours.

-The hostages were rushed to hospital, and one later died, said State Police Sergeant Eric Cuenca.
-They were not identified.
+The two wounded hostages were rushed to local hospitals but one of them later died, said State Police Sergeant Eric Cuenca.

-The other hostage was in critical condition on Wednesday afternoon, said Charla Ducote, spokeswoman for Rapides Regional Medical Center in Alexandria, Louisiana.
+The other, who was listed in critical condition, remained hospitalized on Wednesday, said Charla Ducote, spokeswoman for Rapides Regional Medical Center in Alexandria, Louisiana.

 Ahmed was suffering from paranoid schizophrenia and had complained of hearing voices, police said.
-His family owns a convenience store, Trak Food Store, in the town.
+The gunman's family owned a convenience store in the town.

-Police said Ahmed had intended to take hostages from the beginning, adding they found a book on hostage negotiations at his apartment.
+He had intended to take hostages from the beginning, police said.
+They found a book on hostage negotiations at his apartment.

-"This was not a bank robbery," State Police Colonel Mike Edmonson told reporters in a video posted on the website of The Monroe Louisiana News Star.
-"He actually had a book for negotiations ... and knew exactly how the negotiations would take place, the questions he would be asked."
+"This was not a bank robbery," State Police Colonel Mike Edmonson told reporters in a video posted on the website of the Monroe, Louisiana News Star newspaper.
+"He actually had a book for negotiations... and knew exactly how the negotiations would take place, the questions he would be asked."

 Ahmed was the California-born son of Yemeni parents.
 Police said there was no indication of any link to recent threats of attacks on the United States originating from Yemen.